Nilzor/composer/README.md

   * Default: empty, only apk and test apk would be installed.
   * Works great with Orchestrator to install orchestrator & test services APKs.
   * Example: `--extra-apks path/to/apk/first.apk path/to/apk/second.apk`
+* `-screenshot-folder`
+  * Device folder from where to pull test screenshots.
+Default: /storage/emulated/0/app_spoon-screenshots

 ##### Example